monoelh/deep-reinforcement-learning_DDQN_PPO_HER/README.md

 # Intro
-MLP framework and DDQN framework for OpenAI's Gym game environments.
+MLP framework and DDQN framework for OpenAI's gym game environments.
 Take a look at the [Documentation](./documentation.ipynb)

+# Installation
+There are very few dependencies, since most of it is written in `numpy`.
+The `mlp_framework.py` shouble able to run on nearly anything that can interpret `python3`.
+The `ddqn_framework.py` additionally uses [OpenAI's gym](https://github.com/openai/gym)